 Population reinforcement at El Hondo

-One of these projects is the population reinforcement at the Natural Park of El Hondo in the Valencian Community.
-Marbled Ducks were raised in captivity and then released at El Hondo using the hacking technique (‘hacking’ is an old method first developed in falconry and now used in reintroduction projects for many species especially raptors, see some examples here).
+One of these projects is the population reinforcement (restocking) at the Natural Park of El Hondo in the Valencian Community.
+Marbled Ducks were raised in captivity and then released at El Hondo using the hacking technique (‘hacking’ is an old method first developed and used in falconry and now applied in reintroduction projects of many endangered species).
 The released birds were fitted with GPS transmitters to track their movements.

-The monitoring project is carried out by the Department of Ecology at the Miguel Hernández University of Elche in collaboration with the Generalitat Valenciana (the regional government), and is financed by the Ministry for Ecological Transition (of the central government) through the Fundación Biodiversidad.
+The monitoring project is carried out by the Ecology Research Group at Miguel Hernández University of Elche in collaboration with the Generalitat Valenciana (the regional government), and is financed by the Ministry for Ecological Transition (of the central government) through the Fundación Biodiversidad.

 Between 2018 and 2019, the project team marked a total of 27 Marbled Ducks.
 Among these, 25 birds were successfully released at El Hondo.